 AVX Design & Integration, Inc. was incorporated on June 16, 2000 in the state of California.
-The Company is an internet of things installation and management company that specializes in high performance, easy to use audio/video, home theater, lighting control, automation and integration.
+The Company is an IoT installation and management company specializes high performance, easy to use Audio/Video, Home Theater, Lighting Control, Automation and Integration.
 Services include full integration of houses, apartment, commercial complex, office with audio, visual and control systems to fully integrate devices in the low voltage field.
 The Company's services also include partial equipment upgrade and installation.